ajwdewit/agera5tools/doc/user_guide.rst

     If this is the first time you run `init` you probably want to abort now and inspect/update your configuration file first.
 Continue? [y/N]: y
+    Checking credentials for the Copernicus Climate Data Store.
-    The .cdsapirc file already exists at /home/wit015/.cdsapirc Succesfully created tables on DSN=Engine(sqlite:////data/agera5/agera5.db)
+      The .cdsapirc file already exists at /home/wit015/.cdsapirc
+      WARNING: Credentials in .cdsapirc file do NOT match with ones in agera5tools.yaml.
+      Generate a new .cdsapirc file? [y/N]:
+      Leaving current .cdsapirc file as is.
+    Initializing database at duckdb:////home/wit015/agera5/agera5.ddb
+      Succesfully created tables on DSN=Engine(duckdb:////home/wit015/agera5/agera5.ddb)
     AgERA5tools successfully initialized!.

 As you see, agera5tools has checked if a .cdsapirc file exists.
 In this case it did find one, otherwise it would have created one.
-Next, it has created an SQLite database that will be used for storing the AgERA5 data.
-Note that for small setups an SQLite database is fine.
-However, for covering large areas a more capable database server will be required such as MySQL or PostgreSQL.
+Next, it has created an DuckDB database that will be used for storing the AgERA5 data.
+Note that agera5tools can use databases like MySQL or PostgreSQL but if there is no specific reason for using a client/server database then DuckDB is often the simplest and fastest option.

 Building the database
 ---------------------